ydhongHIT/PlainSeg/README.md

 ## Training

 Please use the following commands.
-We fix random seed to reduce randomness.
+We fix random seeds to reduce randomness.

 To train base models on ADE20K with 4gpus: